 National Museum of Australia’s three new experiences

 Known for its distinctive architecture and stunning lake-side location, the National Museum, is already a premium tourism destination in Canberra.
-Now, under the wing of Cultural Attractions of Australia – an experience program launched by Tourism Australia – it is about to get even better with the launch of three new visitor experiences.
+Under the wing of Cultural Attractions of Australia – a program launched by Tourism Australia – is the launch of three new visitor experiences.

 In, Above and Behind the Scenes: